Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom

 \subsection{Regular equally distant angular grid}

-A regular equally distant angular grid (see Figure~\ref{fig:examplary_regular_angular_grid}) is defined by a constant azimuthal angle distance $\Delta\varphi$ and a constant polar angle distance $\Delta\vartheta$ between neighbouring points in the grid.
+A regular equally distant angular grid (see Fig. \ref{fig:examplary_regular_angular_grid}) is defined by a constant azimuthal angle distance $\Delta\varphi$ and a constant polar angle distance $\Delta\vartheta$ between neighbouring points in the grid.
 Therefore the grid consists of azimuthal lines with a polar angle between $0^\circ$ and $\thetamax$ in $\Delta\vartheta$ steps.
 The points on each line have a azimuthal angle between $0^\circ$ and $\phimax$ in $\Delta\varphi$ steps.
-The number of points in the grid can be calculated as
+The number of grid points obtained this way is equal to

 where $N_{\varphi}$ the number of azimuthal lines and $N_{\vartheta}$ the number of polar lines.